microsoft/fast/packages/web-components/fast-foundation/src/picker/picker.spec.md

 ## Overview

+NOTE: `picker` is an alpha version of the component.
+Developers should expect API changes until the component is stable.

 The 'picker' component enables users to select a list of items from a searchable list of options.
 A basic implemetation could be selecting  pizza toppings from a relatively short local list, while a more advanced one could be selecting recients for an e-mail by querying a large directory of recipients on a remote server as the user types.

 ### Use Cases